-The GARFIELD-AF new risk model for simultaneous prediction of mortality, nonhaemorrhagic stroke/SE and major bleeding was superior to the existing risk scores for stroke and bleeding in AF patients over 2 years.
-The findings are consistent with, and they build upon, those reported for the GARFIELD-AF risk model at one year (4).
+The GARFIELD-AF new risk model for simultaneous prediction of mortality, non-haemorrhagic stroke/SE, and major bleeding was superior to the existing risk scores for stroke and bleeding in AF patients over 2 years.
+The findings are consistent with, and they build upon, those reported for the GARFIELD-AF risk model at 1 year.
 The updated GARFIELD-AF tool now incorporates the impact of anticoagulant treatment (VKA or NOAC) or no anticoagulant.

-Predictors of increased risk of all-cause mortality, non-haemorrhagic stroke/SE and major bleeding were older age, prior stroke, vascular disease, diabetes, CKD and history of bleeding were associated with higher risk of the three outcomes (mortality, non-haemorrhagic stroke/SE, major bleeding).
-CHF, dementia and smoking were associated with mortality and nonhaemorrhagic stroke/SE.
-Thought CKD, dementia and smoking are not the components of the CHA2DS2-VASc score, they had a strong influence on the risk of death and non-haemorrhagic stroke/SE.
-Similarly, CKD, vascular disease and carotid occlusive disease are not the components of the HAS-BLED but were associated with high risk of major bleeding.
-Those treated with a NOAC or a VKA exhibited a reduction of all-cause mortality and stroke/SE when compared with no OAC.
-NOAC treatment was associated with a lower risk of all-cause mortality, non-haemorrhagic stroke/SE and major bleeding when compared with VKA.
-These results were consistent with previous findings from GARFIELD-AF (23).
-Ethnicity was found to be an important predictor of the all-cause mortality but not for stroke/SE or major bleeding.
-Geographic variations were a powerful factor associated with outcomes as in the previous study (24).
-However, findings from GARFIELD-AF showed that geographic variations in outcome are not accounted for by differences in baseline characteristics (23).
+Predictors of increased risk of all-cause mortality, non-haemorrhagic stroke/SE, and major bleeding were older age, prior stroke, vascular disease, diabetes, CKD, and history of bleeding were associated with higher risk of the three outcomes (mortality, non-haemorrhagic stroke/SE, major bleeding).
+Congestive heart failure, dementia, and smoking were associated with mortality and non-haemorrhagic stroke/SE.
+Though CKD, dementia, and smoking are not the components of the CHA2DS2-VASc score, they had a strong influence on the risk of death and non-haemorrhagic stroke/SE.
+Similarly, CKD, vascular disease, and carotid occlusive disease are not the components of the HAS-BLED but were associated with high risk of major bleeding.
+Those treated with an NOAC or a VKA exhibited a reduction of all-cause mortality and stroke/SE when compared with no OAC.
+NOAC treatment was associated with a lower risk of all-cause mortality, non-haemorrhagic stroke/SE, and major bleeding when compared with VKA.
+These results were consistent with previous findings from GARFIELD-AF.23 Ethnicity was found to be an important predictor of the all-cause mortality but not for stroke/SE or major bleeding.
+Geographic variations were a powerful factor associated with outcomes as in the previous study.24 However, findings from GARFIELD-AF showed that geographic variations in outcome are not accounted for by differences in baseline characteristics.23

 The GARFIELD-AF model assesses multiple variables and incorporates anticoagulant treatment.
-It performed better than CHA2DS2-VASc for all-cause mortality.
-The CHA2DS2-VASc score covers the variables of congestive heart failure, hypertension, age of 75 years or older, diabetes mellitus Type II, previous stroke/transient ischaemic attack (TIA) or thromboembolism, vascular disease, age 65-74 years and female gender.
+It performed better than CHA_2DS_2 -VASc for all-cause mortality.
+The CHA_2DS_2 -VASc score covers the variables of CHF, hypertension, age of 75 years or older, diabetes mellitus Type II, previous stroke/TIA or thromboembolism, vascular disease, age 65-74 years, and female gender.
 However, other potential risk factors such as CKD, carotid occlusive disease, obesity, or smoking were not included in that model.
-R2CHADS2 or ATRIA scores to predict thromboembolic risk in patients with non-valvular AF include the variables 'proteinuria', 'end-stage renal disease', or 'estimated glomerular filtration rate (eGFR) of below 45 mL/min'.
-These variables are useful for weighing the individual thromboembolic risk in intermediate-risk patients and thus can be considered for decision-making (25, 26).
+R2CHADS2 or ATRIA scores to predict thromboembolic risk in patients with non-valvular